 Ethiopian Runner Abay Alemu Claims Dramatic Victory at Belfast City Marathon 2026

-Ethiopian athlete Abay Alemu has won the 2026 Belfast City Marathon in a thrilling finish, in what is being described as one of the most dramatic and exciting victories in the event's 43-year history.
-Alemu battled through a competitive field and challenging conditions to claim the title, crossing the finish line in Ormeau Park to the cheers of thousands of spectators who lined the city's streets for one of the biggest sporting and community events in the Northern Ireland calendar.
+Ethiopian athlete Abay Alemu has won the 2026 Belfast City Marathon in a thrilling sprint finish, claiming the men's title in a time of 2:16:23 — beating compatriot Teadese Mamo by a single second in one of the most dramatic conclusions in the event's 43-year history.
+Alemu crossed the finish line in Ormeau Park to the cheers of thousands of spectators who lined the city's streets for one of the biggest sporting and community events in the Northern Ireland calendar, with approximately 24,000 people participating across all race categories.

 Background